zcash/halo2/book/src/concepts/proofs.md

 Normally the statement will also have ***private inputs***.
 The private inputs and any intermediate values that make an instance of a statement hold, are collectively called a
 ***witness*** for that instance.

+> The intermediate values depend on how we express the statement.
+We assume that we can
+> compute them efficiently from the private and public inputs (if that were not the case
+> then we would consider them part of the private inputs).

 A ***Non-interactive Argument of Knowledge*** allows a ***prover*** to create a ***proof*** for a given instance and witness.
 The proof is data that can be used to convince a